-- (a) (i) (a) In the case of a flying machine, other than a helicopter or gyroplane carrying 20 or more persons, liferafts sufficient to accommodate all persons on board; - (b) In the case of a helicopter or gyroplane carrying 20 or more persons, a minimum of 2 liferafts sufficient together to accommodate all persons on board.

-Each liferaft shall contain the following equipment:

-- (a) means for maintaining buoyancy; - (b) a sea anchor; - (c) life-lines, and means of attaching one liferaft to another; - (d) paddles or other means of propulsion; - (e) means of protecting the occupants from the elements; - (f) a waterproof torch; - (g) marine type pyrotechnical distress signals; - (h) means of making sea water drinkable, unless the full quantity of fresh water is carried as specified in sub-paragraph (i); - (i) for each 4 or proportion of 4 persons the liferaft is designated to carry;

-100 grammes of glucose toffee tablets;

-$\frac{1}{2}$ litre of fresh water in durable containers or in any case in which it is not reasonably practicable to carry the quantity of water above specified, as large a quantity of fresh water as is reasonably practicable in the circumstances.
-In no case however shall the quantity of water carried be less than is sufficient, when added to the amount of fresh water capable of being produced by means of the equipment specified in subparagraph (h) to provide $\frac{1}{2}$ litre of water for each 4 or proportion of 4 persons the liferaft is designed to carry.

-(j) first aid equipment;

-Items (f) to (j) inclusive shall be contained in a pack.

-(ii) The number of survival beacon radio apparatus carried when the aircraft is carrying the number of liferafts specified in column 1 of the following Table shall be not less than the number specified in, or calculated in accordance with, column 2.
+- (i) (a) In the case of a flying machine, other than a helicopter or gyroplane carrying 20 or more persons, liferafts sufficient to accommodate all persons on board; - (b) In the case of a helicopter or gyroplane carrying 20 or more persons, a minimum of 2 liferafts sufficient together to accommodate all persons on board. - (ii) Each liferaft shall contain the following equipment: - (a) means for maintaining buoyancy; - (b) a sea anchor; - (c) life-lines, and means of attaching one liferaft to another; - (d) paddles or other means of propulsion; - (e) means of protecting the occupants from the elements; - (f) a waterproof torch; - (g) marine type pyrotechnical distress signals; - (h) means of making sea water drinkable, unless the full quantity of fresh water is carried as specified in sub-paragraph (i); - (i) for each 4 or proportion of 4 persons the liferaft is designed to carry: - (aa) 100 grammes of glucose toffee tablets; - (bb) /2 litre of fresh water in durable containers or in any case in which it is not reasonably practicable to carry the quantity of water above specified, as large a quantity of fresh water as is reasonably practicable in the circumstances.
+In no case however shall the quantity of water carried be less than is sufficient, when added to the amount of fresh water capable of being produced by means of the equipment specified in sub-paragraph (h) to provide /2 litre of water for each 4 or proportion of 4 persons the liferaft is designed to carry. - (j) first aid equipment; - (iii) Items (f) to (j) inclusive shall be contained in a pack. - (iv) The number of survival beacon radio apparatus carried when the aircraft is carrying the number of liferafts specified in column 1 of the following Table shall be not less than the number specified in, or calculated in accordance with, column 2.

-(12) Cm 2073 and 2183.